 The Resample transform resamples the selected data using the resampling factors and method specified in these properties.
 Resample Transform properties appear on the Operations Browser for all iTools.
-See "Resample" on page 122 in Chapter 8, "Common Operations" for details on how to resample data.
+See "Resample" on page 117 for details on how to resample data.